cs10/su25/syllabus.md

 - An extension request will grant you an extra lab section in order to complete the lab assignment without any lateness penalties.
 For instance, if you ask for an extension on lab-12, which is generally due on the day that lab-13 is scheduled, then it will now be due the day that lab-14 is scheduled.
 So, if you are getting an exttension on Lab X, then the new deadline for Lab X is when Lab X + 2 is released at 11:59PM.
 However, if you are trying to obtain lab attendance credit, then it is due by 5PM when Lab X + 2 is released.

-- There are three exceptions:
-    - The last lab will only be given a 72-hour extension.
-    - Practice Midterm will only be given a 48-hour extension (for both the coding and non-coding)
-    - Practice Postterm will only be given a 48-hour extension (for both the coding and non-coding)

 ### Project Extensions

 The policy for project extension requests on projects are as follows:

 - An extension request will automatically extend your project submission deadline by 72 hours without any lateness penalties.
 For instance, if a project is due by Monday at midnight, then the project will now be due by Thursday at midnight.

-### Lecture Quiz Extensions

-- An extension request will automatically extend your lecture quiz submission deadline and will be due the day of the following lecture at 11:59PM.
-For example, if the lecture quiz was due on Monday, with the extension, it is now due on Wednesday.
-Similar to the Lab extension and deadline policy, the Lecture Quiz, with the extension is due when Lecture Quiz X + 2 is released.

 ### Discussion Worksheet Extensions

-- An extension request will automatically extend your discussion worksheetsubmission deadline and will be due the day of following discussion section at 11:59PM.
+- An extension request will automatically extend your discussion worksheet submission deadline and will be due the day of following discussion section at 11:59PM.
 For example, if the worksheet was due on 1/30, it is now due on 2/06.

 ## Lateness Penalties

 Any labs or projects that are submitted late will receive half-credit, regardless of how late the submission is.
 For the project-4 and the final project, late submissions may not be graded since our grading staff has limited availability.
 If you need an extension, please utilize the extension request forms.
-No extensions are provided for Reading Quizzes, and late submissions are not graded.

 If, after exhausting the initial extension, you still need more time — please visit us in Support-OH, wherein we'll help you come up with a plan to catch up!
 Lateness penalties *only* apply if you *don't* obtain an extension (by filling out the form or visiting Support-OH) *and* turn in work late.

 ## DSP Accommodations

 If you have a DSP accommodation through the university, please be sure to submit your official letter through the DSP portal.
 Once you have done so, we will be able to accommodate you.
-If you have an accommodation but are unable to promptly submit the letter for whatever reason, please reach out to Victoria [jedi_force@](mailto:jedi_force@berkeley.edu).
+If you have an accommodation but are unable to promptly submit the letter for whatever reason, please reach out to Jedi [jedidiahtsang@](mailto:jedidiahtsang@berkeley.edu).

 UC Berkeley is committed to creating a learning environment that meets the needs of its diverse student body including students with disabilities.
 If you anticipate or experience any barriers to learning in this course, please feel welcome to discuss your concerns with me.